Fish 2.0 Leadership

 Alongside Fish 2.0, she continues her work as a strategic advisor and consultant to foundations, investors, and corporations, helping them launch initiatives and build partnerships.
 She has supported the development of corporate sustainability strategies, spawned philanthropic initiatives, and helped dozens of companies find aligned investment.
 Monica holds degrees from Stanford University and the Wharton School of Business.

-Remy Garderet, Managing Director
+Remy Garderet, COO

-Prior to Fish 2.0, Remy worked with the automotive industry and the government of California to develop alternative fuels infrastructure, and with New Zealand policymakers on utility-scale renewables strategy.
+Prior to Fish 2.0, Remy worked with the automotive industry and the government of California to develop clean fuels infrastructure, and with New Zealand policymakers on utility-scale renewables strategy.
 He holds an M.A. in economics and energy policy from Johns Hopkins School of Advanced International Studies and a B.A. from Stanford University.

 For additional information: